MichealRollins-Green/Driver-ASE/README.md

 tar -zxvf shapeit.v2.r837.GLIBCv2.12.Linux.static.tgz

+Locate the bin directory that was extracted and cd into it.

+Check if shapeit is executable.

+ls -l shapeit

+If shapeit is not executable, change the permissions.

+chmod a+x shapeit

+place the shapeit executable in the same location as samtools (might be /usr/bin or /usr/local/bin/).

 remove or backup the archive.

-mkdir shapeit

-mv Driver-ASE-bin example LICENCE shapeit

 #### impute2(the static verison was used for this pipeline)

 download link - https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#download

-Place the compressed archive in the Driver-ASE-bin directory and decompress it.

 #### Installing impute2

 tar -zxvf impute_v2.3.2_x86_64_static.tgz

+cd into the extracted archive.

+Check if impute2 is executable.

+ls -l impute2

+Change it if it is not.

+chmod a+x impute2

+move impute2 to the same directory as samtools (might be /usr/bin or /usr/local/bin/).

 rename the directory impute2.

-mv impute_* impute2

 remove or backup the archive.